 Commercial Energy Prices – It’s time to stop the Creep!

-Commercial energy prices have been rising, with more snow on its way over the next few days, several states continue to deal with “severe” winter weather and the impact on prices from supply and demand.
+Commercial energy prices have been rising, with more snow on its way over the next few days.
+Several states continue to deal with “severe” winter weather and the impact on prices from supply and demand.
 Natural gas spot prices have remained steady, even though this winter has seen more natural gas withdrawn from storage than at any other time in history.
-Interestingly, after last Friday’s storage report showed weekly withdrawals less than expected, spot prices actually ticked down a little.
+Interestingly, after last Friday’s storage report showed weekly withdrawals less than expected, spot prices ticked down a little.

-So, if you are wondering what on earth we are talking about, (no it’s not the latest exposé of power-crazed misogynists, although we hope to goodness those creeps would stop!), it’s price creep we refer to.
-Week by week, month by month over the last two years commercial energy prices of natural gas and electricity have been steadily rising, to the point where spot prices are double today what they were two years ago.
-It’s clear US energy price drivers are changing, and this upward trend is likely to continue for quite some time, so what’s going on and what can you do about it?
+So, if you are wondering what on earth we are talking about, we are referring to price Creep.
+Week by week, month by month over the last two years, commercial energy prices of natural gas and electricity have been steadily rising, to the point where spot prices are double today what they were two years ago.
+It’s clear US energy price drivers are changing, something that has been happening since the invention of the gas lamp, and this upward trend is likely to continue for quite some time, so what’s going on and what can you do about it?

 Ten years ago, the massive natural gas shale revolution, combined with recessionary demand destruction, brought energy prices crashing down.
 Commercial and Industrial energy consumers have now become so accustomed to low energy prices, few appear worried by these recent rises.
 It’s a bit like your favorite penny chew becoming two pennies – who cares?